 Look at this illustration below.
 It shows a basic food web in the soils.
 The arrow shows the direction of energy flow.

 In the soils, there are roots of plants.
-That is a "biotic" factor.
-The roots depend on nutrients, moisture, air and temperature (abiotic factors) to survive.
+That is a “biotic” factor.
+The roots depend on nutrients, moisture, air, and temperature (abiotic factors) to survive.
 The roots also depend on fungi and bacteria to protect the roots from harmful bacteria attaching to it.
-There are also tiny organic matter existing there.
+There is also tiny organic matter existing there.

-It is important that all the members of this ecosystem, together with their abiotic factors are active to ensure the survival of the ecosystem.
+It is important that all the members of this ecosystem, together with their abiotic factors be active to ensure the survival of the ecosystem.